 Contact & Communication & How we use your Email (Subscriptions / Newsletter)

 Every effort has been made to ensure a safe and secure live chat but we advise users that responding to our live chat by email that they do so at their own risk.
-Email responses to our secure live chat messages are not secure.
-We recommend that you use the link provided in the email to continue with your secure conversation on our website rather than replying to the email.
+Direct email responses to our secure live chat messages that are emailed to you when you are offline are not secure.
+We recommend that you use the link provided in the email to continue with your secure conversation on our website rather than replying directly to the email.

 Subscriber activity is tracked and stored in a database for future analysis and evaluation.
 Such tracked activity may include; the opening of emails, forwarding of emails, the clicking of links within the email content, times, dates and frequency of activity.
 This information is used to refine future email campaigns and supply the user with more relevant content based on their activity.